How Much Does Car Insurance Increase After an Accident? (2024)

 You can take several steps to reduce your rates after getting into an accident, including:

-• Take a defensive driving course.
 Many insurance companies offer a premium discount to drivers who complete an approved defensive driving course, which teaches you safe driving techniques and strategies for avoiding collisions.
-Taking such a course after an accident may not result in a discounted rate, but it could ensure any accident-related rate increase is more modest than it would have been.
+Taking such a course after an accident may not result in a discounted rate, but it could ensure any accident-related rate increase is more modest than it would’ve been.

-• Increase your deductible.
 Your deductible is the amount you pay out of pocket for a claim before your insurance kicks in.
 A higher deductible typically means a lower premium.
 Increasing your deductible can help you keep your post-accident insurance premiums affordable.
-But this option is only a good idea for drivers who have a robust emergency fund or can otherwise afford higher out-of-pocket costs when they file a claim.
+But this option is only a good idea if you have a robust emergency fund or can otherwise afford higher out-of-pocket costs when you file a claim.

-• Reduce your coverage.
 Removing some coverage from your auto insurance policy can help lower your monthly rate.
-Almost all states require drivers to purchase liability insurance, but you may be able to cut other optional coverages, like comprehensive and collision coverage, if you have an older car that’s worth less than its repair costs.
+Every state except New Hampshire requires drivers to purchase liability insurance.
+But you may be able to cut other optional coverages, like comprehensive and collision coverage, if you have an older car that’s worth less than its repair costs.
 Just make sure your policy covers common losses.

-• Shop around for a better price.
 Insurers have unique ways of determining your monthly premium, so you may be able to find a rate that fits your budget by switching to a different insurer.
-While not all insurance companies are willing to take on a high-risk driver — which is how many companies will categorize you post-accident — some companies specialize in such drivers.
+While not all insurance companies will insure a high-risk driver — which is how many companies will categorize you post-accident — some companies specialize in such drivers.
 Getting quotes through a quote-comparison platform can help you identify which one will give you the best deal.

 Car insurance after an accident FAQs